JayEyeM/Cater-Captain/Cater-Captain/README.md

 ## About Page:

 You can read a bit more about me and the project on the about page.

+## Login/Sign-up/Sign-out:

+Supabase was used for user authentication processes.

 ## Shout-out: